 }

 Notice that this function is identical to the one you created in shader_support.js.

+Note The JavaScript # prefix that defines private members has not been adopted because of the lack of visibility from subclasses.

 Finally, add an export for the SimpleShader class such that it can be accessed and instantiated outside of this file.